Click Here To Schedule A Consultation

 Do you have to keep getting Botox once you start?

 No, you can stop having Botox injections at any point.
 Once you stop having Botox injections, the positive effects will wear off.
-If you continue Botox treatment, the muscles are paralyzed and it prevents new lines and wrinkles from forming.
-If you stop having Botox injections, the muscles will be able to contract, and new lines and wrinkles will begin to once again form.
+If you continue Botox treatment, the muscles are paralyzed, and it prevents new lines and wrinkles from forming.
+If you stop having Botox injections, the muscles will be able to contract, and new lines and wrinkles will begin to form once again.

 59 botox crowsfeet ANGLER